mediakreativ/craft-blocksmith/README.md

 2. **Integration with Third-Party Plugins**
    - Add compatibility with popular Craft plugins (e.g. Neo, Matrix Extended).
    - **Aim:** Seamless integration and support of extended Matrix field functionality.

+3. **Copy-/Paste-/Clone Functionality**
+   - Add functionality to copy, paste, and clone blocks within the same Matrix field or across fields, if they are allowed in the destination field.

 ### Completed Features